nicolay-r/blog/_posts/2022-05-11-extract-sentiment-relations-with-arekit-and-deeppavlov.md

 In the next post we cover the pre-trained model application for unlabeled Mass-Media texts using BRAT toolset as a front-end.

+The latter finetuned model become a source of the following [DEMO](https://github.com/nicolay-r/ARElight/#docker-verion-quick).

 ### Summary
 The most important aspects deal with once experiment with BERT